Skip to Main Content

 • Prognosis for gliomatosis cerebri is poor even with intensive therapy.

-• Families should talk about palliative care and goals of care with the care team early on.
+• Families should talk with their care team about palliative care and goals of treatment early in the care process.

 Related Content